xiaozhengxu/CompRobo_IMU_Sensor_fusion/README.md

 # Phase 2
 This week we read through a useful, easy to read tutorial explaining the extended kalman filter. https://home.wlu.edu/~levys/kalman_tutorial/

-Then we implemented an extended kalman filter based on a simple model, using the standard extended kalman filter formua:
+Then we implemented an extended kalman filter based on a simple model, using the standard extended kalman filter formula found from the tutorial:
 ![kalman filter model](media/kalman_update_model.PNG)

 The model is based on the state variables x_k = [x,y,theta, v, w], and